goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - Add a note for hardware, not in the scope of this blog but should not be ignored [DONE]
 - Quick note about benchmark, Not hear to explain these but these are the major ones that are used mostly.
+- Under each paper, add the image of the paper with the name of the authors as well as the abstract
 - Train a hand drawn sketch LORA in flux dev for images
 - Add a reference section in the end which redirects to the papers, Like latex reference and stuff.